guilhermegps/octopus-api/README.md

 - **octopus-app**: The main application module, housing Spring Boot configurations, Liquibase scripts, and the entry point for the application.
 - **octopus-auth**: Manages authentication and authorization using Spring Security and JJWT.
 Users authenticate via REST API with credentials and receive a temporary JWT for subsequent API calls.
 - **octopus-personal**: Handles personal data management, including entities like persons, contacts, addresses, and companies.
+- **octopus-test**: Just a module for tools to be used during unit testing.

 ## Technologies
 The project uses the following technologies and versions: